 How can we grow inner wellbeing in an age of climate change?
 Would you like to feel happier, more steady and settled in yourself, but find that hard, particularly when alarmed by world events?
 Could we have an approach to wellbeing that doesn’t involve turning away from what’s difficult, but instead is about bringing out your best responses to the challenges of our time and developing a deeply satisfying life that is good for you, other people and the world?
 Could our very approach to happiness and wellbeing also express and contribute to a cultural shift towards a life-affirming society?

 Su Ha is a system of insights and practices for SUstainable HAppiness.
 Inspired by healing martial arts like Tai Chi, it draws together evidence-based wellbeing approaches like positive psychology and acceptance and commitment therapy with change-making skills, a touch of playful energy and narrative design.
 Its central goal is to support the flourishing of life in ourselves, other people and our world, with a focus on how actions and choices supporting wellbeing in the moment can also generate ripples of benefit extending outwards in time and space.
+It can be applied as a personal practice, as a guiding framework for coaching and peer-based support, as well as within groups.

 The opposite of Su Ha is UnSuHa (or Unsustainable Happiness), where actions and choices driven by a desire for happiness in the moment steal joy away from other places in time and space.
 For example, can you remember moments where feeling good at one point in time left you or other people or aspects of our world worse off later on?
 Su Ha is a way of cultivating positive ripples instead.